Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 <div data-tipser-store /></div>
 ```

+Additional changes:

-Additionally, optional `data-tipser-inline-menu` was renamed to `data-tipser-inline-mobile-menu`.
+- the optional `data-tipser-inline-menu` attribute was renamed to `data-tipser-inline-mobile-menu`
+- the `useDeepLinking` configuration option was replaced by `data-tipser-disable-deep-linking` attribute with inverted logic

 ---